docker/extensions-sdk/docs/tutorials/backend-minimal-extension.md

 - Labels - required to provide extra information about the extension.
 - The src code - in this case, an `index.html` that sits within the `ui` folder.
 - The `metadata.json` file.
-- The command to run to keep the container up and running indefinitely.
+- The command to run the container backend service indefinitely.

 ```Dockerfile title="Dockerfile" linenums="1"
 FROM alpine:3.15